jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 ## What forkrun Is

 **forkrun** is an **intra-node** drop-in shell parallelizer that replaces `xargs -P` and GNU Parallel for streaming workloads on a single machine.
-It is incredibly easy to use—simply source the script, and it can immediately parallelize native bash functions or external commands:
+It is easy to use—simply source the script, and it can immediately parallelize native bash functions or external commands:

 ```bash
 . frun.bash                         # sourcing frun.bash sets up *everything* needed to use `frun`